 Recently I took my little girl to another state and abandoned her there to live amongst strangers.
 At least that’s the way it felt.
 Another way to say it is that I dropped my 19-year-old daughter off at college.

-In the weeks leading up to this milestone, we came up with a joke; it felt like kind of a strategy to allay our collective anxiety about what was happening.
+In the weeks leading up to this milestone, we came up with a joke; it served as a strategy to allay our collective anxiety about what was happening.
 We rationalized it.
 Going to college isn’t really that different than, say, going to camp, right?
-We decided to call it camp to make it less scary. i.e. “Hey honey, have you started packing for camp yet?”
+We decided to call it “camp” to make it less scary.
+Example: “Hey honey, have you started packing for camp yet?”

 I have a memory of watching her tiny 3-year-old form running away from me at Alki Beach.
 I was sitting with friends and holding my son, Eli, then a 6-month-old baby, as Hannah got farther and farther away.
 I kept thinking she would turn around and head back.
 She would sense that she had gone too far and get nervous.
 But no. She just ran, no hint of hesitation.
 I finally chucked Eli at a friend and took chase.

 In restaurants, Hannah toured the other tables, introducing herself to everyone; often even trying to join their party.
 Her dad and I joked that she was trying to get adopted.